 Most of these coffees are of what the Salaverrias call the San Francisco variety—that’s a hybrid of Pacas and the old Bourbon Elite, developed at the farm.
 Some of the blocks do contain old Bourbon trees, Bourbon Elite, and a mix of Bourbon and Pacas.
 Occasionally you can find Pacamaras as well as Catuai, Caturra and Catimors.
 They have recently established blocks and gardens experimenting with new and exotic cultivars.

 Our coffee comes in craft paper bags which contain a plastic liner on the inside to guarantee freshness of our coffee.
 Please dispose properly at your local plastic trash container.
-The Village Coffee is roasted fresh every week, and best consumed between 1 and 6 weeks after roast date.
+The Village Coffee is roasted fresh every week, and best consumed within four weeks after roast date.
 Store your coffee in a dry, dark and cool place, avoid the fridge.